 22. Use printable vinyl silky smooth stickers

-Yes, we all know sticker paper exists but I only ever use printable vinyl.
-It is so much smoother and plenty sticky but I have also never had an issue removing it.
+We all know sticker paper exists, but I only use printable vinyl.
+It is much smoother and plenty sticky, but I have never had an issue removing it.
 Give it a try next time you print out some stickers or planner stickers!

 23. Opt for heat transfer vinyl on wood

-Permanent vinyl works great on wood most of the time but you can also use iron-on vinyl!
-After special some time in the Cricut world, you will notice a significant difference in texture with HTV versus vinyl – especially with glitter HTV.
-So if you ever have a heat transfer vinyl you wish to use on a wood sign then go for it with an Easypress!
+Permanent vinyl works great on wood most of the time, but you can also use iron-on vinyl!
+After some time in the Cricut world, you will notice a significant difference in texture with HTV versus vinyl – especially with glitter HTV.
+So if you ever have heat transfer vinyl you wish to use on a wood sign, then go for it with an Easypress!